IRATI/stack/README.md

 Required packages to be build from source (only if generation of Java bindings is required)

 * SWIG (version >= 2.0.8 required, 2.0.12 is known to be working fine) from http://swig.org

-To use the shim-eth-vlan module you also need to install the *vlan* package.

 #############################################################################
 ## 3. Build instructions                                                       #